-15.1 Interlaboratory Test Program-An interlaboratory study was run in which randomly drawn test specimens of one material (graphite/epoxy) were tested for shear strength, modulus, and strain to failure in each of 6 laboratories (5 laboratories where noted), with each laboratory testing 15 specimens of material.
-Except for the use of only one material and five laboratories where noted, Practice E691 was followed for the design and analysis of the data.

-15.2 Test Results-The precision information given in 15.3 in percentage of the average shear strength, modulus, and strain to failure (CV %) is for the comparison of two test results, each of which is the average of five test determinations.
+- 15.1 Interlaboratory Test Program-An interlaboratory study was run in which randomly drawn test specimens of one material (Graphite/Epoxy) were tested for compressive strength, modulus, Poisson's ratio, and strain to failure in each of six laboratories (five laboratories where noted), with each laboratory testing eleven specimens of the material.
+Except for the use of only one material and five laboratories where noted, Practice E691 was followed for the design and analysis of the data. - 15.2 Test Results-The precision information given as follows in percentage of the average compressive strength, modulus, Poisson's ratio, and strain to failure (CV%) is for comparison of two test results, each of which is the average of five test determinants.